Hoskins' 4 RBIs lead Phillies over Dodgers 6-2 (Sep 19, 2017) | FOX Sports

 Hoskins’ 4 RBIs lead Phillies over Dodgers 6-2 (Sep 19, 2017)

+PHILADELPHIA (AP) Another big game by Rhys Hoskins meant another long night for the Los Angeles Dodgers.

-PHILADELPHIA (AP) Rhys Hoskins had four RBIs, including a tiebreaking, three-run double off Pedro Baez in seventh inning that led the Philadelphia Phillies over Los Angeles 6-2 Tuesday night and prevented the Dodgers from moving closer to the NL West title.
+Hoskins had four RBIs, including a tiebreaking, three-run double off Pedro Baez in seventh inning that led the Phillies over Los Angeles 6-2 Tuesday.

-Los Angeles’ magic number to clinch its fifth straight division title remained at three.
+Los Angeles’ magic number to clinch its fifth straight NL West title dropped to three because Arizona lost at San Diego.
 The Dodgers have lost three consecutive games and 19 of 24.

+”They’ve got a lot of speedy guys.
+They put the bat on the ball.
+They’ve got some power,” Dodgers manager Dave Roberts said. ”They play hard, and teams that have nothing to play for but are trying to establish themselves, those are dangerous teams.”

+Philadelphia has won seven of 10 and needs three victories to avoid a 100-loss season.

 Hoskins saw 30 pitches in going 2 for 3 with a walk.
 He knocked out Yu Darvish with a sixth-inning RBI single that cut Philadelphia’s deficit to 2-1, then doubled to the left-center gap on the 10th pitch of his at-bat against Baez (3-6) for a 5-2 lead.